Ritz-Carlton Al Wadi Desert

 by Dubai Travel Planner

-A trip to the desert is an absolutely essential part of a Dubai itinerary to see a completely unique and beautiful angle to the country.
+A trip to the desert is an absolutely essential part of a Dubai itinerary to see a completely unique and beautiful angle of the country.

 From glamping-style villa tents to full-scale luxury resorts, we’ve picked out our favourite spots to enjoy the UAE desert in style.
 Whether you’re looking for an action-packed family weekend or seeking out a beautiful day spa or luxurious romantic retreat, you can find them all here in the Dubai desert.

-Note that there are only a couple of luxury resorts that are actually in Dubai Emirate, however, we’ve also highlighted for you brilliant resorts and glamping options that are easy to reach from Dubai in other Emirates.
+Note that only a couple of luxury resorts are actually in Dubai Emirate.
+However, we’ve also highlighted for you brilliant resorts and glamping options that are easy to reach from Dubai in other Emirates.

 >> If you’re after something a little more rustic, then check out our guide to Camping in Dubai.